 Natalya Romanyak, PharmD

 Owen Haney, PharmD

 - Applicants must have a Doctor of Pharmacy degree from an ACPE accredited school of pharmacy.
 Candidates must have strong written and verbal communication skills and an interest in pursuing a career in the biopharmaceutical industry.
 The fellowship will commence in July of each year.

-- All candidates must have authorization to work in the United States throughout the duration of the one-year fellowship.
+- All candidates must have authorization to work in the United States throughout the duration of the two-year fellowship.
 No visa sponsorship will be provided.